Kathryn Barush, D.Phil.

 Prior to commencing graduate work, Dr. Barush had the opportunity to pursue a comparative study of painting and pilgrimage in the Buddhist and Christian traditions with the generous support of a Thomas J. Watson Fellowship.
 She conducted field research over the course of a year in working scriptoria and archives in the U.K., Tibet, India, and Greece.

-Dr. Barush's first book (Art and the Sacred Journey in Britain, 1790-1850, London: Routledge) was an honorable mention for the 2018 Borsch-Rast Prize, one of Dame Marina Warner's selections for Book of the Year (TLS, 2017), and a finalist for AAR Best First Book in the History of Religions (2018).
+Dr. Barush's first book (Art and the Sacred Journey in Britain, 1790-1850, London: Routledge) was an honorable mention for the 2018 Borsch-Rast Prize, one of Dame Marina Warner's selections for Book of the Year (TLS, 2017), and a finalist for AAR Best First Book in the History of Religions.

-Shifting the focus to the present day, Dr. Barush's current book project continues to explore the idea of a perceived transfer of efficacy from sacred sites/objects to representations through a critical examination of contemporary art (including assemblages of souvenirs, built environments, and reconstructions of sacred sites) created after or during pilgrimages with the intent to engender the experience for others.
+Shifting the focus to the present day, Dr. Barush's current book project continues to explore the transfer of 'spirit' from sites to representations through a critical examination of contemporary art (including assemblages of souvenirs, built environments, and reconstructions of sacred sites) created after or during pilgrimages with the intent to engender the experience for others.